mrevanngo/LOL-statistical-analysis/README.md

 ### Interpreting the Results: Why Lower Accuracy is Actually Better

 At first glance, the drop in accuracy from 81.85% to 53.33% might seem concerning.
-However, this actually represents a **significant improvement** in the model's usefulness.
-Here's why:
+However, this actually represents an **improvement** in the model's usefulness.

-**The Problem with High Accuracy on Imbalanced Data:**

-Comebacks are the minority class—only about 19% of games where teams are 1,500+ gold behind result in a comeback.
-A naive model that predicts "no comeback" for every single game would achieve approximately 81% accuracy simply by always guessing the majority class.
-This is essentially what the baseline model was doing, as evidenced by its abysmal recall of 4.35%.

 **What the Final Model Does Differently:**